KathakaliM/sampleAPISuite/README.md

 # sampleAPISuite
-Steps to run the test suite designed in java and TestNG download the file and import in eclipse
+Steps to run the test suite designed in java and TestNG

+Download the file and import in eclipse
 Right click on the testng.xml
 Run as TestNG Suite
 It will show the log in console\